- Why Research

 Beckman Research Institute, City of Hope

-- Seeking to increase genetic screening and counseling for hereditary breast cancer in Latin America and Mexico.
+Goal: To improve access to genetic screening and breast cancer prevention in Latin America and Mexico.

 Full Research Summary